 Like cayenne, almonds contain a substance called salicin.
 Salicin is a natural component of over the counter pain killers.

 Eat a few almonds when you feel your temples starting to hurt.
 Fair warning, it can go either way.
-There are people who are sensitive to almonds, so obviously this would not work and should be avoided for those people.
+There are people who are sensitive to almonds, so obviously this would not work and should be avoided for those people and especially avoid this one if you have any kind of nut allergy.

 Peppermint oil is often used for massage therapy because of its calming effects.
 However, like mint, peppermint also contains menthol which helps unclog blood vessels.